mark-watson/SwiftAI-book/manuscript/webscrape.md

 We will use [https://vapor.codes web services library](https://vapor.codes) in this chapter to fetch data from web services and also in the next chapter for building a web application.

-The =tests with much output not shown for brevity:
+The tests with much output not shown for brevity:

 {lang="bash",linenos=on}
 ~~~~~~~~
-$ st
+$ swift test
-[3/3] Build complete!
-Test Suite 'All tests' started at 2021-08-06 17:37:10.590
-Test Suite 'WebScraping_swiftPackageTests.xctest' started at 2021-08-06 17:37:10.591
-Test Suite 'WebScrapingTests' started at 2021-08-06 17:37:10.591
-Test Case '-[WebScrapingTests.WebScrapingTests testGetWebPage]' started.

 	TEXT FROM MARK's WEB SITE: